Bobby Brown III

-Bobby Brown III (born August 7, 2000) is an American football nose tackle for the Los Angeles Rams of the National Football League (NFL).
-He played college football at Texas A&M.
+Bobby Brown III (born August 7, 2000) is an American professional football defensive tackle for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Texas A&M Aggies.
+He was selected by the Los Angeles Rams in the fourth round of the 2021 NFL draft.

 College career

 He played college football at Texas A&M from 2018 to 2020.
-He ranked seventh in the SEC with 5.5 sacks in the 2020 season.
+He ranked seventh in the Southeastern Conference with 5.5 sacks in the 2020 season.

 Professional career

+Los Angeles Rams

-Brown was drafted by the Los Angeles Rams in the fourth round, 117th overall, of the 2021 NFL Draft.
+Brown was selected by the Los Angeles Rams in the fourth round, 117th overall, of the 2021 NFL draft.
 He signed his four-year rookie contract with the Rams on June 3, 2021.
 Brown ended his rookie season with a Rams Super Bowl LVI victory against the Cincinnati Bengals.

 Brown was suspended the first six games of the 2022 season for violating the NFL’s policy on performance-enhancing substances.
 In the 2022 season, he appeared in nine games and started one.
 He finished with eight total tackles.

+On October 10, 2023, Brown was placed on injured reserve.
+He was activated on November 18.
+In the 2023 season, he appeared in and started 13 games.
+He had a half-sack and 31 tackles.
+In the 2024 season, he appeared in all 17 games and started 16.
+He finished with 44 tackles and one pass defended.

+Carolina Panthers

+On March 14, 2025, Brown signed a three-year, $21 million contract with the Carolina Panthers.